harini-anandan/Harini-Anandan/README.md

 > *I got curious about one question: why do patterns in data reflect how people think and behave?
 That curiosity led me here.*

 I work at the intersection of **data analysis** and **machine learning** — uncovering insights from messy datasets and building AI systems that solve real-world problems.
-My work spans human behaviour research, intelligent document systems, and autonomous AI agents.

 ```yaml
 name:       Harini Anandan